evgenyneu/SigmaSwiftStatistics/README.md

 Computes [standard deviation](http://en.wikipedia.org/wiki/Standard_deviation) of a population sample.

+**Note**:

-**Note**: returns nil when the array is empty or contains a single value.
+  * Returns nil when the array is empty or contains a single value.
+  * Same as STDEV and STDEV.S in Microsoft Excel and STDEV in Google Docs Sheets.

 #### Formula